idreesaziz/Screenwrite_MVP/backend/rag/examples/simple_edit_atomic.md

 - No need for planning or confirmation
 - Execute immediately and report completion
 - Simple changes: color, size, position, duration, etc.
+- After edit completes, use SLEEP to pause and wait for next instruction
+- Tool messages are system confirmations - do not respond to them